See procedure Infant risk assessment and response decision for tasks that must be undertaken.

 Visits - weekly or fortnightly depending on classification

-Where a decision has been made that the infant requires an infant intensive response, weekly visits are to occur at a minimum.
+Where a decision has been made the infant requires an infant intensive response, weekly visits are to occur at a minimum.

 Depending on the level of risk, visits may be required more frequently than once a week.
-Following a decision that an infant response is required, the infant is to be visited at least fortnightly.
+Following a decision that an infant response is required; the infant is to be visited at least fortnightly.

 All visits are to be discussed between the practitioner and their supervisor to develop an active plan for each visit.
 The visits are to include contact with the infant for the purpose of seeking information, assessing risk, observing interaction between parent and infant, viewing the infant’s sleeping environment, discussing safe sleep practices and case planning with the parents.